 We would advise members to carefully consider all of the guidance currently available from authoritative sources such as government departments or agencies and make a risk-assessed decision as to how to proceed.

 We are not an insurance company and therefore we have no small print or exclusions.
-The DDU never seeks to interfere in clinical decisions of members caring for their patients and so, however they interpret the guidance, our members can confidently look to us for our advice and support
+The DDU never seeks to interfere in clinical decisions of members caring for patients and so, however they interpret the guidance, our members can look to us for our advice and support in the usual way.

 You can see the latest government departments' advice below, along with a statement from the GDC about how it will approach regulation during the outbreak.

 It includes information on which patients can be treated, along with the advice to give patients who should not be treated.
 There is also guidance about appropriate infection control measures to take.

 The advice can change frequently so it is important for dental professionals to keep up to date with the latest information.
 We suggest you check the relevant websites regularly.
 You will need to ensure you immediately react to and follow changing guidance.